 What should the contract cover?

-Care home providers are free to use whatever terms they consider reasonable.
-The law stipulates that terms should not be unfair.
-A care home contract should cover:
+Care home providers are free to use whatever terms they consider reasonable, but the law stipulates that terms should not be unfair.

-any deposits or advance payments required
+- any deposits or advance payments required

-the complaints procedure.
+- the complaints procedure.

 Checking your contract